lkrms/pretty-php/docs/Rules.md

 recognised Unicode sequence are backslash-escaped using Unicode notation with uppercase digits.

+### `NormaliseComments`

+In one-line C-style comments, unnecessary asterisks are removed from both delimiters, and whitespace between delimiters and adjacent content is replaced with a space.

+Shell-style comments (`#`) are converted to C++-style comments (`//`).

+In C++-style comments, a space is added between the delimiter and adjacent content if horizontal whitespace is not already present.

+DocBlocks are normalised for PSR-5 compliance as follows:

+- An asterisk is added to the start of each line that doesn't have one.
+The indentation of undelimited lines relative to each other is maintained if possible.
+- If every line starts with an asterisk and ends with `" *"` or `"\t*"`, trailing asterisks are removed.
+- Trailing whitespace is removed from each line.
+- The content of each DocBlock is applied to its token as `COMMENT_CONTENT` data.
+- DocBlocks with one line of content are collapsed to a single line unless they appear to describe a file or have a subsequent named declaration.
+In the latter case, the `COLLAPSIBLE_COMMENT` flag is applied.

+C-style comments where every line starts with an asterisk, or at least one delimiter appears on its own line, receive the same treatment as DocBlocks.

+> Any C-style comments that remain are trimmed and reindented by the renderer.

 ### `IndexSpacing`

 Leading and trailing spaces are added to tokens in the `AddSpace`,